 General technique.
 Applies to all technologies.

-The purpose of this technique is to provide an accessible alternative way of presenting the information in a video-only presentation.
+The purpose of this technique is to provide an accessible alternative way of presenting the information in an audio-only presentation.

-In a video-only presentation, information is presented in a variety of ways including animation, text or graphics, the setting and background, the actions and expressions of people, animals, etc. In order to present the same information in accessible form, this technique involves creating a document that tells the same story and presents the same information as the prerecorded video-only content.
-In this technique, the document serves as a long description for the content and includes all of the important information as well as descriptions of scenery, actions, expressions, etc. that are part of the presentation.
+In an audio-only presentation, information is presented in a variety of ways including dialogue and sounds (both natural and artificial).
+In order to present the same information in accessible form, this technique involves creating a document that tells the same story and presents the same information as the prerecorded audio-only content.
+In this technique, the document serves as long description for the content and includes all of the important dialogue and as well as descriptions of background sounds etc. that are part of the story.

-If a screenplay for the video-only content was used to create the content in the first place, this can be a good place to start.
-In production and editing however, the final version often varies somewhat from the screenplay.
-To use the screenplay, it would need to be corrected to match the final edited form of the video-only presentation.
+If an actual script was used to create the audio-only content in the first place, this can be a good place to start.
+In production and editing however, the content often varies somewhat from the script.
+For this technique, the original script would be corrected to match the dialogue and what actually happens in the final edited form of the audio presentation.

-- View the video-only content while referring to the alternative for time-based media.
+- View the audio-only content while referring to the alternative for time-based media.

-- Check that the information in the transcript includes the same information that is in the video-only presentation.
+- Check that the dialogue in the transcript matches the dialogue and information presented in the audio-only presentation.

-- If the video includes multiple people or characters, check that the transcript identifies which person or character is associated with each action described.
+- If the audio includes multiple voices, check that the transcript identifies who is speaking for all dialogue.

 Check that at least one of the following is true:

-- The transcript itself can be programmatically determined from the text alternative for the video-only content
+- The transcript itself can be programmatically determined from the text alternative for the audio-only content

-- The transcript is referred to from the programmatically determined text alternative for the video-only content
+- The transcript is referred to from the programmatically determined text alternative for the audio-only content

 - If the alternate version(s) are on a separate page, check for the availability of link(s) to allow the user to get to the other versions.